Instagram Marketing

 Instagram Broadcast Channel Tips

 Broadcast Channels are a great way to drive engagement and are a great addition to any community-based marketing tactics.
 But how exactly can you use channels to share content that drives revenue and pique your audience’s interest?
-Here are four tips to use this Instagram feature to your advantage.
+Here are a few tips to use this Instagram feature to your advantage.

 Create Exclusivity